phantomstudios/reveal-on-scroll/README.md

 Currently only TS implementation, with full optional CSS animations planned in a future release.

+Also SSR safe and won't break build if pre-rendered.

 ## Installation

 Install this package with `npm`.